-You are in process of building a beautiful website for your business, when the developer asks for your Terms and Conditions page.
 You’ve spent weeks perfecting the landing page messaging, your bio, and other copy.
 A dull project like this hasn’t even crossed your mind.

 Isn’t that just legal mumbo jumbo at the bottom of websites?
 Does anyone even read it?
-You’re just a small business, do you really need to create a Terms and Conditions page for your website?
+You’re just a small business.
+Do you really need to create a terms and conditions page for your website?

-Terms and Conditions Overview
+Website Terms and Conditions Overview

 Basic Elements of Terms and Conditions